MayamaTakeshi/sip-parsing/README.md

     $cT : header Content-Type

-    $route_uri: first Route header URI

     $ml : msg length

     $mt : msg type 1 (request) or 2 (reply)

+    $route_uri: first Route header URI

     '$msg.is_request' : 1 (true) or 0 (false)
     '$msg.type' : 'request' or 'reply'

+    '$auth.nonce'  : header Authorization or Proxy-Authorization nonce '$auth.resp'   : header Authorization or Proxy-Authorization response '$auth.opaque' : header Authorization or Proxy-Authorization opaque '$auth.alg'    : header Authorization or Proxy-Authorization algorithm '$auth.qop'    : header Authorization or Proxy-Authorization qop
 ```

+Obs: some pseudo-variables are redundant but this is because we combined the pseudo-variables provided by openser/opensips/kamailio.

-Also we support these special pseudo-variables defined by opensips/kamailio:
+Also we support these special pseudo-variables defined by kamailio/opensips:
 ```
   '$(hdrcnt(HEADER_NAME))' : number of header with that name in the msg '$hdr(HEADER_NAME)' : gets the first header with HEADER_NAME in the msg